-I don’t regret this, as it made us even more ready and happy to upgrade.
 We found a pallet in very good condition (try small garden and hardware stores).
-David delicately disassembled it, taking care to avoid cracking the slats.
+David disassembled it, taking care to avoid cracking the slats.

 We stained it using Minwax’s Early American, which was left over from our adding feet to our couch project.

-Isn’t lumber even prettier when it’s free?
+Isn’t lumber even nicer when it’s free?
 The pieces were easy to nail up, and we had to put very few holes in the wall (yay for renters!).

-(So to recap, this project was with all materials that were free or we already owned.
-Booyah!)
-The busted-up wall discussed at the beginning of this post is completely covered now.
+(So to recap, this project was with all materials that were free or we already owned.)

 This bathroom doesn’t have a lot of storage space, so for now we use lots of jars on the counter.
 That frame just awarded this bathroom 100 warm & cozy points.